 We also are firm believers in educating the young concerning the plight of the butterfly.
 If we can reach these children and impress upon them the importance of saving natural habitats and respecting nature, the Monarch will not one day be a part of the endangered species list.
 And our grandchildren, and their grandchildren, will know the joy of chasing a beautiful butterfly across a lovely meadow one day.

 We welcome school groups, day cares, camps and other organizations to come and visit the farm.
 Tours of the facilities can be scheduled, along with an age-appropriate lecture for students, complete with demonstrations of all stages of development: from the instar (caterpillar) stage, to the chrysalis, to the emergence of the brilliantly colored adult butterfly.
-Visitors can even hand feed the butters, too!
+Visitors can even hand feed the butterflies, too!